yiouli/yiouli.us/readme.md

 TBD

 # Deploy

+> Right now Google Cloud Build is setup to [automatically build & deploy on new commit](https://console.cloud.google.com/cloud-build/triggers;region=global/edit/56e733fd-0436-4ff9-b43e-8373db527496?project=yoloh-life) to the main branch in this Github repository.

 The application is currently hosted in Google Cloud.
 The server image is hosted via Google Cloud Run; database is SQLite (data is stored in the docker image) ~~Google Could SQL (Postgres)~~; and files (static, media) are served from Google Cloud Storage.
 All of them are based in `us-west1 (Oregon)` region.